csuermann/virtual-smart-home/readme.md

 Now you need to configure your Node-RED vsh-connection node to use _your_ backend instead of the official one.

-1. Open the `settings.js` file of your Node-RED installation and add the following just before the closeing "}"
+1. Open the `settings.js` file of your Node-RED installation and add the following just before the closing "}"

     ```javascript
     vshConnectionShowSettings: true,